 Below is important information about how liposuction works, types, safety, side effects, and more.

-Liposuction uses suction to take out fat from specific areas of your body, including the abdomen, thighs, hips, buttocks, arms, or neck.
+The liposuction procedure uses suction to take out fat cells from specific areas of your body, including the abdomen, thighs, hips, buttocks, arms, or neck.
 Liposuction can help contour these areas, so you love the shape you see when you look in the mirror.
 Liposuction also is known as lipoplasty and body contouring.

 Note that liposuction isn’t a way to duck regular weight loss with diet and exercise.
 If you’re carrying around too many pounds, you’ll lose weight better with diet and exercise than liposuction.

-You could be the perfect candidate for liposuction if you are of average weight but have stubborn fat pockets in certain areas.
+You could be the perfect candidate for a liposuction procedure if you are of average weight but have stubborn fat pockets in certain areas.

 Types of Liposuction